2017 Theme: Peacekeepers & Heroes

-The annual Frontier Days celebration occurs the third weekend of September with events scheduled from Thursday though Sunday.
+The annual Frontier Days celebration occurs the third weekend of September with events scheduled Friday and Sunday.
 The purpose of this annual festival is to celebrate our rich and cultured past with those who call Tecumseh home and with our neighbors from around the state and region.

 This family-friendly festival includes Native American dancers, live bands, and 1800s characters in period costumes.
-Bring the kids to enjoy the small carnival, peruse the entries in the annual car show, dance in the street and take a walk through the Rendezvous - or as we like to call it - a walk through our historic past.
+Bring the kids to enjoy a mobile game arcade - the City of Tecumseh will again offer free games for kids, peruse the entries in the annual car show and run in the Barney Shirey 5K.

 Special Thanks to Our Host Organization